tmdarwen/ArmCortexSynth/README.md

+**Important**

+For historical compatibility reasons it seems TI has tied two pins on port B of the TM4C123G directly to port D.  Please see [this TM4C123G support forum thread](https://e2e.ti.com/support/microcontrollers/tiva_arm/f/908/t/605750) for how to effectively deal with this.

 **Tests**

 The unit tests are separate projects that build and run on a typical desktop platform.
 For information on how to build and run tests please see [this document](Documentation/Tests.md).